Investigation Discovery Presents An Exclusive Clip Of A New Episode Of ‘The Coroner: I Speak For The Dead’

-Since it first hit the airwaves, Investigation Discovery has become the premier home for true crime stories and series, told from countless different perspectives.
+Since it first hit the airwaves, Investigation Discovery has become the premier home for true crime stories and series told from countless different perspectives.

-One of the biggest hits on the show is called The Coroner: I Speak For The Dead, which is hosted by Graham Hetrick, the coroner of Dauphin County, PA, who recently retired after 25 years on the job.
-Narrated by him, in the first person, Hetrick tells the stories of some of the most infamous murders in the area, and the role he played in solving them.
+One of the biggest hits on the show is called The Coroner: I Speak for the Dead, which is hosted by Graham Hetrick, the coroner of Dauphin County, Pennsylvania, who recently retired after 25 years on the job.
+Narrated by him in the first person, Hetrick tells the stories of some of the most infamous murders in the area and the role he played in solving them.

-In a press release for the new episode, which will air on Investigation Discovery on August 21, it was revealed that Hetrick will be talking about the murder of Kathryn Bishop in her Hummelstown, PA home.
+In a press release for the new episode, which will air on Investigation Discovery on August 21, it was revealed that Hetrick will be talking about the murder of Kathryn Bishop in her Hummelstown, Pennsylvania, home.

 The community is baffled as to who would want to hurt the woman fondly known as the super-grandma of the neighborhood.
 It’s up to Dauphin County Coroner Graham Hetrick to use a science called spectrometry — and some household items — to catch the killer.

 When the murder of Bishop first happened, it rocked the entire town.
-People were speculating on the nature of both the accused and the victim, and — as it always seems to happen in a small town — the person who was ultimately convicted of the crime claims he didn’t do it.
+People were speculating on the nature of both the accused and the victim, and as it always seems to happen in a small town, the person who was ultimately convicted of the crime claims he didn’t do it.

 It's Monday & we know what that means @IDAddictUSA TONIGHT "Love in Pieces" on @DiscoveryID.
 Thank you to fans who joined our wkd preview! pic.twitter.com/ItLKQqlbTg